DMVS-APAC/DM-VJS/README.md

 # Dailymotion VJS Cloned

-A UI for alternative if Dailymotion player is not working
+A UI for alternative for old version browser